Want more resources like this? Register now to access personalised recommendations

 Enhancing accessibility in parish churches

-This webinar will share how your church can use icons and symbols to support disabled visitors
+This webinar shares how your church can use icons and symbols to support disabled visitors

 ACCORDING TO THE OFFICE OF National Statistics, around 18% of the population of England identify as disabled – almost 10 million people.
 For many, deciding to visit a venue they haven’t been to before can be a fraught experience.